-South Korea, China cast doubt over reports North Korean leader Kim gravely ill
+South Korea, China cast doubt on reports North Korean leader Kim gravely ill

-SEOUL (Reuters) - South Korean and Chinese sources on Tuesday cast doubt on reports North Korean leader Kim Jong Un was gravely ill after media outlets said he had undergone a cardiovascular procedure in hospital and was in “grave danger”.
+SEOUL (Reuters) - South Korean and Chinese officials on Tuesday cast doubt on reports North Korean leader Kim Jong Un was ill after media outlets said he had undergone a cardiovascular procedure and was in “grave danger”.

-Daily NK, a Seoul-based speciality website, reported late on Monday citing one unnamed source in North Korea that Kim, age 36, was recovering after undergoing the procedure on April 12.
+Daily NK, a Seoul-based speciality website, reported late on Monday, citing one unnamed source in North Korea, that Kim was recovering after undergoing the procedure on April 12.
+The North Korean leader is believed to be about 36.

-CNN cited a U.S. official with direct knowledge of the matter as saying Washington was “monitoring intelligence” that Kim was in grave danger after a surgery.
+CNN cited a U.S. official with direct knowledge of the matter as saying Washington was “monitoring intelligence” that Kim was in grave danger after surgery.
+Bloomberg quoted an unnamed U.S. official as saying the White House was told that Kim took a turn for the worse after the surgery.

-However, two South Korean government sources rejected the CNN report without elaborating on the surgery.
-The presidential Blue House said there were no unusual signs coming from the reclusive state building nuclear weapons.
+However, two South Korean government officials rejected the CNN report without elaborating on whether Kim had undergone surgery.
+The presidential Blue House said there were no unusual signs coming from the reclusive, nuclear-capable state.

+Kim is the unquestioned leader of North Korea and of its nuclear arsenal.
+He has no clear successor and any instability in the country could be a major international risk.

 An official at the Chinese Communist Party’s International Liaison Department, which deals with North Korea, told Reuters the source did not believe Kim was critically ill.
+China is North Korea’s only major ally.

+Chinese foreign ministry spokesman Geng Shuang said Beijing was aware of reports about the health of Kim, but said it does not know their source, without commenting on whether it has any information about the situation.

 South Korean shares exposed to North Korea tumbled and the Korean won KRW= fell on the reports.
 The won traded down more than 1% against the dollar even as South Korean government sources said Kim was not gravely ill.